 Breadth Requirement (6 points):

-At least 6 points must be taken at Teachers College from outside the program in Measurement, Evaluation, and Applied Statistics.
-Note: A Mathematics Education course satisfies one of the two required breadth courses.
+At least 6 points must be taken at Teachers College from outside the Program in Measurement, Evaluation, and Applied Statistics.

-For the M.S. degree, no transfer credit is granted for work completed at other universities.
+For the M.S. degree program, no transfer credit is granted for work completed at other universities.